At the end of the school year, and while everyone is doing the countdown to summer, I'm a bit sad. Do you know why? I'm a teacher, and

 Once upon a time in my twenties after college, I was in my room late at night reading a college course catalog (yes, I was working at a department store in the mall with a 4-year degree, living at home with my parents . . . and that's okay . . .
 I just didn't have a direction, or a focus, and I wasn't sure what to do with my life, hence the college course catalog).
 I turned a page open and vwah-lah (is that how you spell it?), out popped a section in the catalog for a teaching license program for English (which was my degree in college).

 I was like WHOA!
 COOL!
 I could be a teacher! and looked farther down the page.
-I needed two letters on reference from college professors, a copy of my college transcript, an essay explaining my interest in the program, and a filled-out application form.
+I needed two letters of reference from college professors, a copy of my college transcript, an essay explaining my interest in the program, and a completed application form.
 Not a problem, really . . . but then I looked at the deadline:

-I didn't know it at the time, but this was one of the very first times I felt the Universe leveraging itself for me.
+I didn't know it until later, but this was one of the very first times I felt the Universe leveraging itself for me.
 I knew I was going to be a teacher after I saw this program, and I knew I was going to meet the deadline.

-So, I stayed up all might long writing my essay and filling out the application, and in the morning right away, I called two of my favorite professors the and asked for references THE VERY SAME DAY.
+I stayed up all might long writing my essay and filling out the application, and right away in the morning, I called two of my favorite professors the and asked for references THE VERY SAME DAY.
 They agreed! (of course) . . .

 I made the deadline!